onehilltech/gatekeeper/README.md

 });
 ```

-The router above will protect all routes under the `/v1` path, which includes all routers located
+In the example above, the router will protect all routes under the `/v1` path,
-in `app/routers/v1` directory.
-The client will need to define the `Authorization` header and include
+which also includes all routers located in `app/routers/v1` directory.
+The client
-a generated token.
+will need to define the `Authorization` header and include a generated token.

 ### Accessing the Authorized User